deusovi/deusovi.github.io/wordpuzzles.md

 # Word Puzzles

 I've made several cryptic crosswords in the past, inspired largely by the work of [Ucaoimhu](http://www.math.uchicago.edu/~wald/).
-Many of these cryptics are not very easy - feel free to [contact me](contact_me.md) for hints or feedback!
+These cryptics are generally not very easy - feel free to contact me for hints or feedback!

 A few of these puzzles have some inside references in them; a ★ has an explanation of the references (with spoilers!)